Jordan - Graduate profile

 I’m admitted as a lawyer in NSW.
 I have a law degree, and a Bachelor of Economics (Social Sciences) degree for which I did an honours year writing a thesis that developed my majors in government and international relations.

-What were you doing before you joined DFAT?
+What were you doing before you joined the department?

 I lived in Sydney, and spent 18 months working as the legal associate to a Federal Court judge.

-How have you used your qualifications/experience during your time at DFAT?
+How have you used your qualifications/experience during your time in the department?